 - Easily available ingredients.

-- It does not require any cooking skills, which makes it easy for beginners to try their hands.
+- It does not require cooking skills, making it easy for beginners to try their hands.

 - Finally, it is delicious.

 How does this mint chutney taste like?

-This recipe is a good example of typical Indian recipe.
+This recipe is an excellent example of a typical Indian recipe.
 It is a bundle of flavor and rejuvenates the taste buds.
-With the fresh aroma of mint and cilantro with the hint of lemon flavor, it is delicious.
+It is delicious with the fresh aroma of mint and cilantro with a hint of lemon flavor.

 Can I make Mint chutney in advance?

-Obsoletely you can, assembling and grinding part is very easy as it would take less than 5 minutes.
+Obsoletely you can, assembling and grinding part is easy as it would take less than 5 minutes.
 The only time-consuming part of the recipe is cleaning mint and cilantro leaves.
-So, you may clean, rinse and refrigerate it a day before blending.
+So, you may wash, rinse, and refrigerate it a day before blending.

 How to preserve mint chutney?

 You can stock this by refrigerating or freezing.
-This can stay fresh for about 2 days when refrigerated and good to use up to 2 months when frozen.
-Be sure to store them in air sealed container for the best results.
+This can stay fresh for about 2 days when refrigerated and is good to use for up to 2 months when frozen.
+Be sure to store them in an air-sealed container for the best results.

 - Best to serve as a side dish for Idly, Dosa, paratha, and rice.

-- Also an ultimate condiment for samosa and chat items.
+- It is also an ultimate condiment for samosa and chat items.

-- Use as a spread to make mint chutney sandwich like this coriander chutney sandwich.
+- Use as a spread to make a mint chutney sandwich like this coriander chutney sandwich.

-- It would be out of the world when serving with grilled chicken or tandoor dishes.
+- It would be out of the world if served with grilled chicken or tandoor dishes.

 Since this is the base recipe, it can be modified into multiple means with the addition of other ingredients.
-These are the common variations which are authentic to different states of India.
+These are the common variations that are authentic to different states of India.

 - Add coconut to this recipe while grinding.
-And this how South Indians usually makes.
+And this is how South Indians usually make.

 - Swap lemon juice with tamarind pulp; this is one of my favorites.

 - Replace serrano peppers with Thai green chilies or red chilies.

 - Lemon juice can also be substituted with tomato.
 This tomato mint chutney increases the volume of the chutney.

-- Season with oil fried cumin seeds or oil-fried mustards seeds.
+- Season with oil-fried cumin seeds or oil-fried mustard seeds.

-- Whisk in yogurt/curd along with the chutney, this would be impeccable to serve with tandoori or grilled dishes.
+- Whisk in yogurt/curd and chutney, which would be impeccable to serve with tandoori or grilled dishes.